What if the fall leaves gave us more than beautiful scenery?

 Most of a tree’s nutrients end up in its leaves.
 Once they fall each autumn, the nutrients in the leaves can be returned to the earth to feed plants next season.
 In fact, the leaves from one average shade tree have as many nutrients as $50 of plant fertilizer.
 So, instead of piling your leaves into the trash, rake in the savings by composting them in your backyard or curbside bin.

-Here are some fall lawn care tips to help you get started.
+For those extra leaves that need to be removed, here are some fall lawn care tips to help you get started.

 Remove Fallen Leaves